joakimk/algotrader/README.md

 Core concepts:

+- [ ] Loss is always a possible outcome.
+  - Never trade anything you can't loose.
 - [ ] Backtests are core to this.
   - Do not trade anything that has not been proven to work historically.
 - [ ] Backtests should be nearly instant.